jaames/iro.js/docs/introduction.md

 * Pretty color wheel UI with touch support
 * Color model conversion between RGB, HSV, HSL and hexadecimal RGB
 * Dynamically update CSS styles based on the color picker's value
-* Zero dependencies (not even jQuery, or extra stylesheets/images!)
+* Zero dependencies (not even jQuery or extra stylesheets/images!)
+* HiDPI / retina screen support
+* Full support for all major browsers from IE9 up
 * Lightweight, at just under 10KB minified (or ~4KB minified + gzipped)
-* Full support for all major browsers from IE9 up
 * Compatible with AMD and CommonJS module loaders
 * Buzzword buzzword buzzword, you get the idea